At a high-level, what you need to do is to set up software deployment with FastTrack. This is not intended for OS deployment, but for general

 You could also opt to put all the driver files and software in the $oem$ folder and write a script.
 This is reasonably simple, but requires

-you to understand the scripting language and write a script in Scripting Mode.
+you to understand the scripting language and write a script in the Script Editor.
 You can avoid using software deploy this way, but if you still use Software Deployment, you would

 still want to install the ftclient.msi as part of this script.